-The New Condominium Apartment Price Report (NCAPR) is a survey of new condominium builders in nine census metropolitan areas across Canada.
-The survey is conducted monthly and collects data on prices and characteristics of new residential condominium units in apartment-style buildings.
+The New Condominium Apartment Price Index (NCAPI) is a survey of new condominium builders in nine census metropolitan areas across Canada.
+This monthly survey collects data on prices and characteristics of new residential condominium units in apartment-style buildings.

-Data collected from the NCAPR are used to calculate the New Condominium Apartment Price Index that measures changes over time in the prices of new residential condominium units in apartment-style buildings, where prices are adjusted to reflect the constant quality pricing concept over time.
+Data are used to calculate the New Condominium Apartment Price Index (NCAPI), which measures changes over time in the prices of new residential condominium units in apartment-style buildings.
+Prices are adjusted to take into account the concept of constant quality over time.

-The data collected closes data gaps in the measurement of new residential property price indexes and produce more comprehensive and representative price indexes for the new housing market.
+The NCAPI closes data gaps in the measurement of new residential property price indexes and, along with the New Housing Price Index, paints a more accurate and representative picture of the new housing market.

 Your information may also be used by Statistics Canada for other statistical and research purposes.

 From April 15 to April 29, 2019

 From June 14 to June 28, 2019